 - Prohibit transaction denial based on protected characteristics, lawful activity, and viewpoint.

-Read the full comments letter HERE.
+Read the May 1 comments letter HERE.